openSUSE/news-o-o/_posts/2007-10-08-people-of-opensuse-christian-boltz.markdown

 Too many to list here - I'm quite sure I'd forget some people.
 Instead I'll list the events where I have met them.

-I have met several long-seasoned beta testers and SUSE employees at a beta tester meeting in NÃ¼rnberg, shortly before the openSUSE project was announced.
+I have met several long-seasoned beta testers and SUSE employees at a beta tester meeting in Nürnberg, shortly before the openSUSE project was announced.
 I have also met some community members and SUSE developers at the LinuxTag in Karlsruhe, Wiesbaden and Berlin which I visited a few years ago.